-The District has applied for and received multiple federal grant opportunities due to COVID-19.
+The District has applied for and received multiple federal grant opportunities due to COVID-19 related expenses since 2020.
 The District was granted \$68,978 through the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) and \$206,845 for the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSA).
 All those funds have been allocated and received.
-The District was also approved for the American Rescue Plan Act (ARP) in the amount of \$464,879.
-These funds are still available to the District.
+The District was also approved for the American Rescue Plan Act (ARP) in the amount of \$464,879, of which \$219,699 is outstanding.
+These funds are available to the District until September 2024.
 While this grant spans multiple years, the District has engaged and will continue to engage with all stakeholders to generate sound fiscal plans to address the pandemic to ensure a safe learning environment and address the social, emotional and academic toll the pandemic has on the District's students.